+- 1. The Historic Development Commission is responsible for review and recommendation regarding:

+- a.
+Historic district rezoning; and

+- b.
+Historic landmark designation.

-- 1. The Historic Development Commission is responsible for review and recommendation regarding: - a.
-Historic district rezoning; - b.
-Historic landmark designation; and - Subdivision approvals in a Historic Overlay District or for a designated Historic Landmark. - 2.
-The Historic Development Commission is responsible for review regarding Non-Subdivision Final Plat and Recorded Instruments.
+Sec.
+10.1.4.
+Historic Development Commission

+2. The Historic Development Commission is responsible for review regarding Non-Subdivision Final Plat and Recorded Instruments.